Our Broad and Rich School Curriculum

 All children are respected and valued at St Mary’s and learning is personalised.
 If your child requires extra help with a specific area of their learning, we will work together to support them in the most effective way.
 We have a range of learning opportunities and resources to help your child achieve their full potential.
 Our menu shows the range of intervention programmes we currently use to support and accelerate learning – Waves of Support and Intervention

-In EYFS and KS1, the majority of SEND needs lie within the area of Speech and Language.
+At St. Mary’s, in EYFS and KS1, the majority of SEND needs lie within the area of Speech and Language.
 Our staff are supported by a trained Speech and Language Therapist and use a variety of intervention strategies and programs with these identified children.

 There are a number of children with Autistic Spectrum Disorder (ASD) who are supported by a caring and knowledgeable teaching staff and support staff.
 Staff have all been trained to teach children with Autism and update their skills on a regular basis.
 Our inclusive vision means that we tailor programmes of work as needed to accommodate individual needs.
 Children are supported by Learning Mentors and Learning Support Assistants but are encouraged to work independently where possible and to join in with the rest of the class as appropriate.